Skip to content

 Florida Law: All Beaches Are Free and Public

 Florida law guarantees public access to all Atlantic and Gulf beaches.
-In Miami Beach, this means the entire stretch of sand from South Pointe Park north to Bal Harbour is publicly accessible.
-Beach vendors rent chairs and umbrellas ($20–30/set) but you are not required to use them or purchase anything.
-Lifeguard towers on South Beach are staffed year-round (unlike most US beaches).
-Water quality in the Atlantic off Miami Beach is consistently excellent.
+The entire stretch of sand from South Pointe Park north to Bal Harbour is publicly accessible.
+Beach vendors rent chairs and umbrellas ($20–30/set) but you are not required to use them.
+Lifeguard towers are staffed year-round.

 🚕